Is the park open year-round?

 - Birdwatching: Some of the popular birdwatching locales are the Anhinga Trail, the Gulf Coast Visitor Center, Mahogany Hammock, and the Shark Valley trail.
 Look for wading birds, songbirds, and birds of prey.

-- Geocaching: The National Park Service sponsors this educational activity to help visitors learn about the park’s geological resources during an Everglades National Park Using a GPS device, visitors can explore the park by following the clues and geographic coordinates from the park’s website.
+- Geocaching: The National Park Service sponsors this educational activity to help visitors learn about the park’s geological resources during an Everglades National Park visit.
+Using a GPS device, visitors can explore the park by following the clues and geographic coordinates from the park’s website.

 - Slough slogging: These ranger-guided off-trail hikes through the swamps of the park allow visitors to see a side of the Everglades not visible from boats and roads.
 Though muddy and wet, this up-close view of the park’s “River of Grass” is a highlight for many.